Ernie Quinlisk, P.T.

 Chelsea is a 2007 graduate of the University of Colorado, Boulder, with a Bachelor of Arts in Integrative Physiology.
 She first started working at Precision Physical Therapy in the summer of 2006 as a PT Aide to get hands on experience for a doctorate program in physical therapy.
 Chelsea has since been promoted to Practice Manager and has discovered that her interest with the medical profession and patient care has shifted towards human resources/business management.
 Chelsea currently enjoys her position with Precision Physical Therapy and is looking to broaden her education in human resources and business management so that she can continue to make the best atmosphere possible for the patients and employees of Precision Physical Therapy.
 Chelsea is a native of Colorado, enjoys being a newlywed, and spending time with her new family and two dogs.

 Amanda will graduate from the University of Colorado, Boulder in May 2014 with a Bachelor of Arts in Integrative Physiology, and plans on attending physical therapy school next year.
-Amanda first started at Precision Physical Therapy in May of 2013 by volunteering and shadowing Dr. Elizabeth Robertson, DPT.
+Amanda first started at Precision Physical Therapy in May of 2013 by volunteering and shadowing Dr. Elizabeth Agnew, DPT.
 She officially joined the team as a PT Aide in August of 2013.
 Amanda enjoys interacting with patients and aiding in their recovery process.
 She loves sports, especially the Broncos, traveling and spending time with family.